soverenio/docs/docs/administration/configuring-agent.md

 The `limits` however differ widely between Agent's components, and are heavily traffic dependent.
 There is no universal recipe for determining them, except to keep an eye on the actual usage and check how fast the data map is built by the product.
 General tradeoff here is this: the more resources you allow, the faster the map is built.

+Soveren Agent does not persist any data, it is completely normal if any component restarts and virtual storage is flushed.
+The `ephemeral-storage` is just for making sure that the virtual disk space is not overused.
+You can safely get rid of any of them.

 ### Interceptors

 The interceptors are placed on each node of the cluster as a `DaemonSet`.
 Their ability to collect the traffic is proportional to how much resources they are allowed to use.